Pablo-Martin-Nieto/blast_muscle_PROSITE/README.md

 I tried to upload all the files separately so that they could be seen without downloading them, but one of them ('prosite.dat') was too big to upload.

-The programme has been developed in Python 3 and it has been designed to be executed in command line.
+The programme has been developed in Python 3 and it has been designed to be executed in command line (Ubuntu).

+The programme import these modules: os, sys, subprocess, Bio, pandas and re.
+It would also use blasp and muscle.
+So they should be installed in order to get a good running.